Scandinavian Interior Design Ideas In Singapore You Can Use (2022)

 Earthly and Wooden Tones Contrasting White Scandinavian Design

 An interior design that features wooden and white themes gives a very fresh, modern, and elegant feel.
 Although it boasts simplicity, still it does not appear dull or boring.
-White is used to giving an open and airy feel whereas wooden textures and colours give a very cosy and sophisticated vibe.
+White is used to give an open and airy feel whereas wooden textures and colours give a very cosy and sophisticated vibe.
 And this is exactly what has been done in the following 3-room HDB flat at Gangsa Rd.
 In the living room, a very light tone of the wood is used which is contrasted with darker furniture and white elements in the room.
 Spotlights are used to further enhance the appearance of the room and to make it look modern and chic.
 Frosted glass panels are used to separate the living room from the other area which adds a further touch of modernism to the design.

-The kitchen is kept simple yet elegant by using white for the floors, walls, and cabinets.
+The open-concept kitchen is kept simple yet elegant by using white for the floors, walls, and cabinets.
 A little character is added to the design by keeping the countertops of oak coloured wood.
 The kitchen flows freely into the outer area where a wall-mounted counter serves as a small table for dining.
 This design also features minimalism which adds character to space.

-The bedroom is also kept simple with oak-coloured floors, a bed, and a walk-in closet.
+The bedroom interior design is also kept simple with oak-coloured floors, a bed, and a walk-in closet.
 The walk-in closet helps to keep the clutter away and the bedroom looks organized and clutter-free all the time.
 The light oak-coloured elements are contrasted with a dark wrought iron table and chair which further uplifts the room’s design.
 A chandelier adds the final touch of elegance to the interior.

 Earthly Colors In Scandinavian Theme Create A Cozy Environment

 This next portfolio is a beautiful blend of earthly elements with a Scandinavian design to create an abode of comfort and serenity.
 In this HDB apartment at Senja Road, a modern Scandinavian interior is created by using neutral colours and clean crisp lines.
 However, a few earthly elements in the form of warm wood tones and green plants add that touch of nature to the design.
 In the living room, we can see off-white and beige walls and floors with neutral coloured curtains, all depicting a Scandinavian interior.
 However, the wooden accent wall, the green rug, and a few green planters bring that earthly aspect into the space.
-Spotlights and indirect warm lighting adds that element of modernity and binds all these themes together.
+Spotlights and indirect warm lighting add that element of modernity and bind all these themes together.

 For the dining area, we can see that a dark-toned wooden dining table and chairs are used which create a sharp contrast with the white walls and kitchen.
 Again, the dark wooden ladder shelf with green plants showcasing it brings out the touch of nature in a beautiful way.
 The white doors and white kitchen add elegance and beauty to this space.